 When Potter’s cinematic sorcerers chose to film here in Clachaig Gulley, they weren’t the first.
 Braveheart, Rob Roy, and The Highlander preceded Harry, to name just a few.
 But after several magical seasons, Warner Brothers extended its Glencoe land lease an additional two years along with return engagements at the famous Glenfinnan Viaduct and a few other local sites.

 Author J.K.
-Rowling, who lives in a small “castle" outside Edinburgh, is now richer than Queen Elizabeth.
-Last year’s release of the fifth of her planned seven tomes was the largest book pre-order in history, and her books’ first two films have grossed more than $1.
+Rowling is said to live in a small “castle" outside Edinburgh.
+The release of the fifth of her planned seven tomes was at the time the largest book pre-order in history, and her books’ first two films have grossed more than $1.
 8 billion worldwide.
-Most shooting has been confined to London’s Leavesden Studios, but for location work, the main stage is the western Highlands, Rowling’s implied setting for Hogwarts School of Witchcraft and Wizardry.
+Most of the shooting was confined to London’s Leavesden Studios, but for location work, the main stage is the western Highlands, Rowling’s implied setting for Hogwarts School of Witchcraft and Wizardry.